 Justin is the youngest member of the Junzi team and a recent graduate of Columbia University, where he received his BA in History.
 Born in Seattle, nursed in Taipei, and raised in Wisconsin, he loves experiencing new cultures, especially through food.
 Justin moonlights as a saxophonist, writer, and late-night food aficionado.

 Prior to joining junzi, Nicky worked as an architect at Skidmore Owings & Merrill in New York; her clients include global hospitality groups such as JW Marriott, Grand Hyatt, Andaz and Waldorf Astoria.
 For 2 years, Nicky ran a secret dinner club that connects young chefs to hungry designers from her Manhattan apartment, titled “table for six”.

 Nicky studied Art History and Economics at Williams College, architecture and urbanism at Columbia GSAPP and sustainable design at ETH Zurich, before receiving her Master of Architecture from Yale.

 Ruoyin has international relations, event coordination, and research experience, previously working in finance and customer relations in Connecticut and Hong Kong.
 She received a BA from Peking University and a Master’s from Yale University.
 She can also speak several languages, including French, Russian, English, and Chinese.

-Born in Fujian, China, Zhihua came to the U.S. in 2011 to complete his BA at Southern Connecticut State University.
-He majored in Accounting and minored in Mathematics, and continued to pursue an MBA at CSU.
-He is an avid cat lover and guitarist.
+Originally from Fujian, China, Zhihua holds a BA from Southern Connecticut State University.
+He majored in Accounting and minored in Mathematics, and earned his MBA degree at SCSU.
+He is an avid cat lover and a thriving guitarist.